 Request for paid leave are to be submitted in writing to your manager and approved prior to granting leave.
 Employees are asked to submit requests for PTO (Three (3) or More days off consecutively at least two weeks prior to the scheduled vacation date, unless the request is due to an unexpected situation.
 Efforts will be made to grant PTO time as requested, but business needs may require an employee to adjust his or her PTO time.

-Qualified employees are eligible for this insurance immediately after being hired or promoted into a qualified position.
-All paperwork must be submitted to Aetna within 30 days of their eligibility date, therefore it is extremely important that salaried employees contact either Janie Bupp (firstname.lastname@example.org) or Janice Brendlinger (email@example.com) within 2 weeks of the qualifying event.
+Qualified employees are eligible for employer-paid medical and dental insurance immediately after being hired or promoted into a qualified position.
+Dental insurance is provided through Aetna.
+Medical insurance is provided through United Healthcare.
+All enrollment paperwork must be submitted to our insurance carriers within 30 days of their eligibility date, therefore it is extremely important that salaried employees contact either Janie Bupp (email@example.com) or Janice Brendlinger (firstname.lastname@example.org) within 2 weeks of the qualifying event.

 Worker’s compensation provides benefits for employees who suffer personal injury from accidents or illnesses arising out of, and in the course of, their employment with the Restaurant.
 An employee who is injured on the job, regardless of the severity of the injury or illness, should: